 Within the Houston city limits, only one restaurant serves a tasting menu: The Pass, Seth Siegel-Gardner and Terrence Gallivan’s companion to Provisions.
 Even in the metro area, only two other restaurants, the avant-garde Eculent in Kemah and luxurious Cureight in The Woodlands, offer diners a guided menu.

-Add one more to the list now that chef Jonny Rhodes and his wife Chandra have opened the doors to Restaurant Indigo.
+Add one more to the list now that chef Jonny Rhodes and his wife Chana have opened the doors to Restaurant Indigo.
 Almost two years in the making, Indigo offers diners the opportunity to experience Rhodes’ elevated perspective on soul food in all its forms.

 “The restaurant operates as the history of soul food.
 It also includes neo-soul food,” Rhodes said during a recent soft opening dinner for a dozen people.
 “You’ll see things that aren’t traditional soul food.
 You’ll see things that may throw you for a loop.
 You’ll see different conjunctions of different Africanisms and different indigenous people’s concepts.”